-HTML code of article body (gimme.article.body) will be parsed by Transformer.
+The HTML code of the article body (gimme.article.body) will be parsed by Transformer.
 Transformer will try to match html elements to Instant Articles tags (for example images).
-If he will not recognize some elements then they will be removed.
-You can preview how You template works with currently published articles here: /facebook/instantarticles/preview/{articleId}.
+If it does not recognize some elements they will be removed.
+You can preview how your template works with currently published articles here: /facebook/instantarticles/preview/{articleId}.